 The DMZ is heavily guided by military personnel, but tourists can still visit through an official and guided tour.
 This tour will let you see some fascinating things like the 3rd tunnel dug by North Koreans for invasions and the Dora Observatory, where you can take a glimpse of North Korea.

 2. Changdeokgung Palace

 The Changdeokgung Palace is one of the must-visit tourist attractions in South Korea that tourists shouldn’t miss.
 It is one of the Five Grand Palaces built during the Joseon era.
 It is also the second royal residence.

 The palace boasts an amazing view of nature, but this palace is more than just the principal residence of the royals.
 Hides beneath this beautiful palace is the Huwon Secret Garden.
 It is called a secret garden because no one but the royals can enter without permission.
 This garden will give you a majestic view of trees, plants, rivers, and lotus ponds.

 3. Gyeongbokgung Palace

 History and resilience.
 These might be some of the best words you can associate with Gyeongbokgung Palace.
 It is the place where the royal family lived, and in fact, it was always the preferred residence of the royal.
 This palace was built during the early times of the Joseon dynasty.

-This palace built in 1395 during the Joseon dynasty has gone through an incredible state of great disturbance.
-It was destroyed, bombed, occupied by the Japanese, rebuilt many times, but it is still standing strong after being restored.
+This palace, built in 1395 during the Joseon dynasty, has gone through an incredible state of great disturbance.
+It was destroyed, bombed, occupied by the Japanese, and rebuilt many times, but it is still standing strong after being restored.
 If only the walls of pillars of this palace could talk, they would share a lot about Korean history.